uspssavingsniche

 Cubic Pricing requires Commercial Plus pricing, which historically meant shipping more than 50,000 packages annually through USPS.
 That threshold excluded most small businesses.
 The workaround — and the reason Cubic Pricing is now accessible to everyone — is shipping platforms.
 Platforms like atoship aggregate volume across all their users to qualify for Commercial Plus pricing, then pass those rates through to individual sellers regardless of their personal shipping volume.

 When you create a label through atoship, the system automatically checks whether your package qualifies for Cubic Pricing based on the dimensions you enter.
-If it does, the Cubic rate appears alongside standard Priority Mail, Flat Rate, and other options in the rate comparison.
+If it does, the Cubic rate appears alongside standard Priority Mail, Flat Rate, and other options in the Compare Shipping Rates.
 You pick the cheapest one.
 No separate setup, no volume minimums, no special application process.

 Optimizing for Cubic Pricing